Post

 • Output or response: $y(x)$

-• Superposition principle: For a homogeneous linear differential equation $y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0$, any linear combination of two solutions in an open interval $I$ is also a solution to the given equation.
-In other words, the sum and scalar multiple of any solutions to the given homogeneous linear differential equation are also solutions to that equation.
+• Superposition principle: For a homogeneous linear ODE $y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0$, any linear combination of two of its solutions on an open interval $I$ is also a solution of the given equation.
+That is, the sum and constant multiples of any solutions to the given homogeneous linear ODE are also solutions.

-• Basis or fundamental system: A pair of solutions $(y_1, y_2)$ to the homogeneous linear differential equation that are linearly independent in the interval $I$
+• Basis or fundamental system: A pair of linearly independent solutions $(y_1, y_2)$ of a homogeneous linear ODE on an interval $I$.

-• Reduction of order: If one solution can be found for a second-order homogeneous differential equation, a second solution linearly independent of this solution, i.e., a basis, can be found by solving a first-order differential equation
+• Reduction of order: If one solution to a second-order homogeneous ODE is known, a second, linearly independent solution (i.e., a basis) can be found by solving a first-order ODE.
+This method is called reduction of order.

-• Application of reduction of order: A general second-order differential equation $F(x, y, y^\prime, y^{\prime\prime})=0$, whether linear or nonlinear, can be reduced to first order using reduction of order in the following cases:
+• Applications of reduction of order: A general second-order ODE $F(x, y, y^\prime, y^{\prime\prime})=0$, whether linear or nonlinear, can be reduced to a first-order ODE using reduction of order in the following cases:

-• When it is homogeneous linear and one solution is already known
+• The equation is homogeneous linear and one solution is already known.

 Prerequisites

-A second-order differential equation is called linear if it can be written in the form
+A second-order ordinary differential equation is called linear if it can be written in the form

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = r(x) \label{eqn:standard_form}\tag{1}\]